 One of the signs of a vibrant community committed to supporting local and regional food producers is the current effort to create a new food co-op in Walpole.
 Visit their site to learn more about this exciting proposal They take their name from the Connecticut – the river that is our western boundary, the river whose valley creates so many of our views.

 Our area is home to a wide variety of artists and craftspeople, and many of them belong to the Walpole Artisans' Cooperative. walpoleartisans.org/ They sell their work in the Gallery, on Main Street in Walpole, and sponsor tours of the artists' studios every November.

 Walpole has an active historical society, headquartered in the Academy building which was the local high school until 1954.
 The society is active in genealogy research as well as collecting, maintaining, documenting and displaying items from an extensive collection including historical costume.
 Click http://walpolehistory.org to learn more about the Historical Society.

 Outdoor recreation is one of the great advantages of country living.
-Walpole has a nine-hole golf course based at the top of Prospect Hill, which was ranked #13 in Golf Magazines top 50 nine-hole golf courses in the world!
+Walpole is home to Hooper Golf Course based at the top of Prospect Hill, which was ranked #13 in Golf Magazines top 50 nine-hole golf courses in the world!
 After an afternoon of golfing, hiking, snowmobiling, cross country skiing stop into Watkins Tavern located at Hooper Golf Course for some delicious snacks and drinks.
 Miles of snowmobile trails that could take you to Canada, and nearly 30 parcels of protected conservation land, both wooded and agriculture.
 Walpole is also part of the Rails to Trails network.